7ninjas/scss-mixins/BEST_PRACTICES.md

 ### Nesting elements

 We are pretty sure that you've heard or read tale about Little Red Riding Hood.
-She
+Her mother told her to go straight way to Grandma's house and not stray from the path.
+The girl promised but soon forgot about her mother's warning.
+That's how she got in troubles.

+With nesting elements story seems pretty the same.

 never wander too deep -> don't go more than 3 levels deep (add stylelint rule) (red hood example in being lost in code)